 What to do

-If the conditions are right, the north of Norway is an ideal location to seek out the northern lights.
-That’s a memory that will stick with you for a lifetime.
+If the weather conditions are kind, the north of Norway is an ideal place to seek out the northern lights.
+Now, that’s a memory that will stick with you for a lifetime!

-When it’s time to slow things down, how about taking the Flåm Railway?
-One of the steepest in the world, here you can enjoy 20km of natural wonder and feats of engineering.
+When it’s time to slow things down, how about taking a ride on the Flåm Railway?
+The train runs from the end of Aurlandsfjord up to the high mountains at Myrdal station.
+The 20km journey is one of the steepest in the world, an incredible feat of engineering.

 What to see

-For more recent history, not formed over millions of years but the last few thousand, there are plenty of Viking sites in Norway where you can learn about a fascinating era.
+For more recent history, (formed over the last few thousand years) there are plenty of places in Norway where you can learn about the fascinating Viking era.
+There’s the interactive entertainment centre in Oslo, and in Horten you’ll find the Midgard Viking Centre, to name a few.

 3. Iceland